RoySegall/gizra.com/src/_posts/2017-03-01-cto-shadow-david.md

 I shared with them what I've been through and I've noticed that all of them were hypnotized.
 It was completely puzzling for them - how could it be that I set with one of the company owners, and had to write a criticism about him.
 And not only was it accepted by him, but he actually encouraged me and guided me in writing this post.

-The friend who asked the most questions is an owner of a business in the fashion industry in Israel and a few shops around the globe. she was amazed by this process, and immediately told me she is going to embrace this idea and start doing it at her business.
+The friend who asked the most questions is an owner of a business in the fashion industry in Israel and a few shops around the globe.
+She was amazed by this process, and immediately told me she is going to embrace this idea and start doing it at her business.
 I was so happy that I have succeeded to give the experience and to give inspiration to people regardless of their field of expertise.

+{% include thumbnail.html image_path="/assets/images/posts/what-you-see-from-here/highlights-and-shadows.jpg"
-I took all the pics at the building that Gizra Israel is located.
-If my words have not explained my ideas and thoughts, I hope the pictures have.
+caption="I took all the pics at the building that Gizra Israel is located.
+If my words have not explained my ideas and thoughts, I hope the pictures have."

-{% include thumbnail.html image_path="/assets/images/posts/what-you-see-from-here/highlights-and-shadows.jpg" %}
+%}